Ward family one of 50 to have mortgages paid off in full by Tunnel to Towers

-WATAUGA — The Tunnel to Towers Foundation is honored to announce it has paid in full the mortgages on the homes of 50 fallen first responder and Gold Star families, including the family of Watauga County Sheriff’s Office Sergeant Chris Ward.
+WATAUGA — The Tunnel to Towers Foundation announced it has paid in full the mortgages on the homes of 50 fallen first responder and Gold Star families, including the family of Watauga County Sheriff’s Office Sgt.
+Chris Ward.

-The Watauga Democrat previously reported that Ward, 36, and Deputy Logan Fox, 25, died on April 28 during a standoff that began with a welfare check and lasted for nearly 13 hours.
+The Watauga Democrat and The Blowing Rocket previously reported that Ward, 36, and Deputy Logan Fox, 25, died on April 28 during a standoff.
+The confrontation began with a welfare check and lasted for nearly 13 hours.
 The standoff resulted in five deaths.

 Caroline Magyarits, Tunnels to Towers Foundation manager of media relations, said the organization monitors line of duty deaths across the country.